Jelleas/IntroOOP/python/30 Workshop 3/20 Exercises.md

 # 3.0 Your First Class - Queue

-This exercise, plus the remaining written questions (3.10 - 3.11) will be the start of our journey into object-oriented programming; we suggest you do these written exercises before tackling this question.
+This exercise, plus the remaining questions will be the start of our journey into object-oriented programming; we suggest you do these questions before tackling this question.
 For this exercise, you will be coding your very first class, a Queue class.
 Queues are a fundamental computer science data structure.
 A queue is basically like a line at Disneyland - you can add elements to a queue, and they maintain a specific order.
 When you want to get something off the end of a queue, you get the item that has been in there